Animal Diseases Project

 Mosquitoes are globally recognized as vectors of numerous infectious diseases, including parasitic, viral, and bacterial pathogens that pose significant threats to both human and animal health.
 Among these, Dirofilaria immitis, the causative agent of heartworm disease, is a filarial nematode transmitted through the bite of infected mosquitoes.
 Heartworm disease primarily affects canines but can also infect felines and other mammalian hosts, leading to potentially fatal cardiopulmonary complications if left untreated.

 To achieve this, we selected primer sets from previously published literature that target conserved regions of the D. immitis mitochondrial genome, specifically the cytochrome c oxidase subunit I (COI) gene and the 12S ribosomal RNA (12S rRNA) gene.
-These genetic markers were chosen due to their high copy number and species-specific sequence variability, which enhance the sensitivity and specificity of detection.
-Primer sequences were rigorously validated using the NCBI BLASTn tool to confirm their alignment exclusively with D. immitis sequences and to eliminate potential cross-reactivity with non-target organisms.
+Primer sequences were validated using the NCBI BLASTn tool to confirm their alignment exclusively with D. immitis sequences and to eliminate potential cross-reactivity with non-target organisms.

-Over the past year, we have optimized polymerase chain reaction (PCR) protocols using positive control DNA to ensure robust amplification of the target regions.
-Preliminary laboratory trials have demonstrated successful detection of D. immitis DNA in spiked mosquito samples.
-Field testing is currently underway, utilizing mosquito specimens collected from high-incidence areas within Horry County, South Carolina.
+Over the past year, we have optimized polymerase chain reaction (PCR) protocols using Heart worm positive blood samples from local vet clinics.
+Preliminary laboratory trials have demonstrated successful detection of D. immitis DNA in many communities.
+More field testing is currently underway, utilizing mosquito specimens collected from high-incidence areas within Horry County, South Carolina.

 This research funded by: SCINBRE